FuChunjin/DComboNet/README.md

 ## Tutorial

-The detail usages of ` DComboNet`, can be found check: [instruction](https://veronicafung.github.io/test/DComboNet-vignette.html)
+The detail usages of ` DComboNet`, can be found here: [Instruction](https://veronicafung.github.io/DComboNet/vignettes/DComboNet-vignette.html)

 ## Citation